bertdv/mlss-2026/README.md

 --->

-### Software TODO
+### Software

-Please follow the [software installation instructions]() TODO ADD URL.
+Please follow the [software installation instructions](https://github.com/bmlip/course/blob/main/Software%20installation.md).
 If you encounter any problems, please contact us in class or on Piazza.

 ### <a name="lectures">Lecture notes, assignments and video recordings</a>